Lolindhir/PnP/docs/assets/rules/Classes/Rogue-ArcaneTrickster.md

 ### Level 3: Mage Hand Legerdemain
-When you cast Mage Hand, you can cast it as a Bonus Action, and you can make the spectral hand Invisible.
+When you cast *[Mage Hand](https://lolindhir.github.io/PnP/spells/Mage%2520Hand)*, you can cast it as a Bonus Action, and you can make the spectral hand Invisible.
 You can control the hand as a Bonus Action, and through it, you can make Dexterity (Sleight of Hand) checks.

 ### Level 9: Magical Ambush
 If you are hidden from a creature when you cast a spell on it, the creature has Disadvantage on any saving throw it makes against the spell on the same turn.

 ### Level 13: Versatile Trickster
-You gain the ability to distract targets with your *Mage Hand*.
+You gain the ability to distract targets with your *[Mage Hand](https://lolindhir.github.io/PnP/spells/Mage%2520Hand)*.
 As a bonus action on your turn, you can designate a creature within 5 feet of the spectral hand created by the spell.
 Doing so gives you advantage on attack rolls against that creature until the end of the turn.
 Additionally, when you use the Trip option of your Cunning Strike on a creature, you can also use that option on another creature within 5 feet of the spectral hand.

 ### Level 17: Spell Thief